kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 kubegen --license-file "boilerplate.go.txt"
 ```

-- run all code generators against discovered APIs
+- run code generators against discovered API type definitions
-  - run for both internal and external types
 - prepend license to generated files
-  - use the contents from boilerplate.go.txt
+  - use the contents from the boilerplate.go.txt file instead of LICENSE
   - if boilerplate.go.txt is already in comments then use it verbatim, otherwise wrap it in comments
   - exit non-zero if boilerplate.go.txt is missing

+**Note**: This passes the `--go-header-file` to each of the code generators

 #### Specifying a license type